QuickSpot/walter-micropython/tests/README.md

 > [!NOTE]
 > `TestCase` only support synchronous methods,
-> to work with asynchronous methods; inherit from `AsyncTestCase` instead.
+> to work with asynchronous methods inherit from `AsyncTestCase` instead.

 ```py
 import minimal_unittest as unittest